Search Tips

 Author: Per Curiam

-Highlight: An appeal from a juvenile court order terminating parental rights is summarily affirmed under N.D.R.App.P.
+Highlight: A district court's order terminating a father's parental rights is summarily affirmed under N.D.R.App.P.
 35.1(a)(2).

 Case Type: Discipline - Attorney - Original Proceeding